 - The Study/Research Objective section should clearly detail the background, methodology, and objective of your project.
 You will need to provide a timeframe that reflects the current status of your Ph.D. research, that proves the feasibility of your planned research within the proposed grant period, and that estimates the completion of your Ph.D.

 - In the Personal Statement section you will need to include an account of how the applicant’s proposed project and presence in the United States will promote the “mutual understanding” element of the Fulbright Program and the development of educational collaborations between the United States and Greece.

-- A writing sample, which could be a chapter of your dissertation or a published conference paper (in English).
+- A writing sample, which could be a chapter of your dissertation or a published conference paper (English only).